thecaligarmo/oriented_matroids/README.md

 ## Current version

-**NOTE:** This package currently does not work.
-If you would like to help with the development, please let Aram know.

 The current version is 0.1.0 and is compatible with sagemath 10.0.
+It is in beta and is open for testing from others.

+**NOTE:** This package will be integrating into SageMath directly.
+If you see any errors while using this please, open an issue and let us know so we can correct it.

 ## Installation